 6. No illegal substances are allowed on property.
 (Cannabis is illegal in Iowa)

-7. No pornographic materials are allowed on the property.
+7. No pornographic materials are allowed.

 8. No tobacco products of any kind are allowed in the building.
 If you need to smoke or use tobacco, you can request to be taken outside to the yard.